SDU-eScience/UCloud/provider-integration/wiki/Data Transfer Between Providers/DesignDocument.md

 <p align="center"><img src="./Pictures/im-arch.png"></p>

+__Figure:__ The overall architecture of UCloud/IM and how it integrates with the outside world, including UCloud/Core and the existing infrastructure.

 From this diagram, we can see that UCloud/IM consists of four different components:

 1. __IM Gateway:__ The gateway is responsible for accepting all incoming traffic.
 Its role is to route the traffic to